 1857.
 Austria, Empire.
 Franz Joseph I. Emperor, 1848-1916.
 1857 Southern Railway 2 Thaler.
 Mint Place: Vienna (A).
 Engraver: Carl Radnitzky.
 Silver.
 41mm.
 DAV-20.
 Herinek: 821.
 KM-2246.1.
 Variety.
 Mintage: 1,644.
 On 27 July 1857, the Austrian railway company k.k.
 Südliche Staatsbahn (SStB) completed the construction of Trieste's first railway facilities.
 On the same day, in the presence of the Austrian Emperor Franz Joseph I, the new terminal station at Trieste, including its relatively modest original passenger building designed by the engineer Carl Ritter von Ghega was officially opened.
 The inclusion of Trieste in the main axis of the Austrian Südbahn generated an economic upswing in the largest and most important port city ruled by the Austrian monarchy, and strengthened its position in the Habsburg Empire.
 The present day rail network of the city of Trieste is based, for the most part, upon railway lines constructed by the former Austrian Empire.

-Scarce type with a very low total mintage of which a few have survived in this select quality.
-NGC MS-62.
+Scarce type with a very low total mintage of which a few have survived in this select premium quality.
+Iridescent piece with outstanding eye appeal and undergraded.
+PCGS MS-64.

 1865-A. Austria.
 Emperor of Austria Franz Joseph (1848-1916) 2 Thaler.
 Vienna mint.
 DAV-23.
 KM-2249.
 Mintage: 7,425.
 Obv: Laureate head right.
 Rev: Crowned imperial double eagle.
 With definite eye appeal, this immense multiple Taler features the laureate head of Franz Joseph and the representative crowned, double-headed eagle upon the reverse.
 The surfaces are beautifully styled, with bold central detail heightened by the collection of charcoal color at the edges, and only mild handling observed throughout the fields.
 Rarely offered at the Mint State level, and an exciting opportunity as such.
 PCGS MS-62.